woloski/nodeonazure-blog/articles/startup-task-to-run-npm-in-azure.markdown

-Title: Windows Azure Startup task to run npm install avoiding deploying node modules
+Title: Windows Azure Startup task to run npm install to avoid deploying node modules
 Author: Matias Woloski
 Date: Tue Jan 03 2012 02:24:35 GMT-0300
 Node: v0.6.6

-Deploying to Windows Azure is a lengthy task and you don't want to make it even slower by uploading a package with all the node_modules inside.
+Deploying to Windows Azure is a lengthy task (scottgu are you listening?) and you don't want to make it even slower by uploading a package with all the node modules inside.
 Last week while talking to [Johnny](http://johnny.io) we were wondering why Azure is not doing `npm install` and reading the package.json by default.

 It turns out that there is a [heated debate](http://www.mikealrogers.com/posts/nodemodules-in-git.html) apparentely in the node community about whether or not pushing node_modules to the source control is a good idea.
-I think, if you wire up your dependencies against fixed versions (instead of latest or greater than) you are safe.
-So below, a small tutorial of how to configure a role to do the magic.
-I have to confess that I took most of the ideas from the great (Steve Marx)[http://smarx.com] blog.
+My take is: if you wire up your dependencies against fixed versions (instead of latest or greater than) you are safe.
+So if you think the same, this is a small tutorial of how to configure an Azure role to do the magic.
+I took many interesting snippets from the great [Steve Marx](http://smarx.com) blog.

 ## How to

-Downloading your modules when the Azure role is started consists basically of
+The process consists basically of:

-1. creating a `cmd` that downloads `npm` (not installed in the VM by default) and unzip it to the `bin` folder where `node.exe` is.
+1. creating a `cmd` that downloads `npm` (not installed in the Azure VM by default) and unzip it to the `bin` folder where `node.exe` is.
 2. add the `package.json` with your dependencies on the role root
 3. configure the startup task in the `ServiceDefinition.csdef`

-### install_modules.cmd
+The batch that you will run from the startup task looks like this:

+**install_modules.cmd**

 	cd /d "%~dp0"